-Gastric bypass surgery is a major surgery and while the chance of a major complication is low, it can and does happen.
-On the day of surgery you don’t want to wonder if you chose a surgeon that isn’t the best to save a few dollars.
-You will have enough worries and second guessing of your decision – this is normal.
-So while price is obviously important, it shouldn’t be the only factor when determining your surgeon.
+Gastric bypass surgery is major surgery and while the chance of a major complication is low, it can and does happen.
+On the day of surgery, you don’t want to wonder if you chose a surgeon that isn’t the best to save a few dollars.
+You will have enough worries and second-guessing of your decision – this is normal.
+So while the price is obviously important, it shouldn’t be the only factor when determining your surgeon.

 Does A Low Price Indicate My Surgeon Is Less Skilled?

 No. Interestingly, it does not appear that there is a direct correlation between price and surgeon experience or skill (which is difficult to measure).
 In fact, the hospital usually creates the cash price and the surgeon can choose to offer this price to his or her patients.
 Some surgeons will choose a higher price and others will choose to offer the hospital price in order to gain more business.
 This is especially true for new surgeons (that may be highly trained) that are still trying to build their base of business.

 A better indicator of skill is the surgeon’s experience and complication rate.
 When you start interviewing surgeons, ask how many of each procedure they have performed and what is their complication rate?
 The US average complication rate ranges from 7% to 14% according to most studies Adams TD, Gress RE, Smith SC, et al. (August 2007), “Long-term mortality after gastric bypass surgery”, N. Engl.
 J. Med.
 357 (8): 753–61.

 If you can find a surgeon that has performed many procedures, has a low complication rate, is friendly, truly interested in making you healthier, and his gastric bypass surgery price is somewhere in the middle or lower end of the spectrum, then you’ve found a winner.

 Will Insurance Pay For Gastric Bypass?